alexander-stant/Google-Data-Analytics-Case-Study/README.md

 ![Ride Type Chart](https://github.com/user-attachments/assets/a416d200-fb8a-404f-8f8a-68566249a33c)

 It is seen how members make up the most rides with 1,541,992 total on classic bikes.
 Casual riders are seen mostly riding classic bikes with 842,729 rides and the least on docked bikes 15,333.
 Annual members do not used docked bikes at all.
+Annual members make up a total of 2,240,937 rides, and casual riders make up a total of 1,270,151 rides.
+This shows that annual members ride just about two times more than casual riders.

 These next charts show trip totals for a twelve month period, a week, and a day.